section-engineering-education/engineering-education/articles/getting-started-with-operator-overloading-in-c++/index.md

 - [Codeblocks](http://www.codeblocks.org/downloads) IDE to run the code

 #### Rules of operator overloading
-1. We can overload an operator as its type only i.e,  a unary operator cannot be overloaded as a binary operator and vice versa.
+1. We can overload an operator as its type only i.e., a unary operator cannot be overloaded as a binary operator and vice versa.
 2. We can't overload operators that are not a part of C++.
 3. We can perform operator overloading only in user-defined classes.
 We cannot change the operator's existing functionality.
 4. We can't change the associativity and precedence of the operators.